Azure Standard Load Balancer overview

 One key aspect is the scope of the virtual network for the resource.
 While Basic Load Balancer exists within the scope of an availability set, a Standard Load Balancer is fully integrated with the scope of a virtual network and all virtual network concepts apply.

 Load Balancer resources are objects within which you can express how Azure should program its multi-tenant infrastructure to achieve the scenario you wish to create.
 There is no direct relationship between Load Balancer resources and actual infrastructure; creating a Load Balancer doesn't create an instance, capacity is always available, and there are no start-up or scaling delays to consider.

-Azure provides a suite of fully managed load balancing solutions for your scenarios.
-If you are looking for TLS termination ("SSL offload") or per HTTP/HTTPS request application layer processing, review Application Gateway.
-If you are looking for global DNS load balancing, review Traffic Manager.
-Your end-to-end scenarios may benefit from combining these solutions as needed.
+Azure provides a suite of fully managed load-balancing solutions for your scenarios.
+If you're looking for Transport Layer Security (TLS) protocol termination ("SSL offload") or per-HTTP/HTTPS request, application-layer processing, see What is Azure Application Gateway.
+If you're looking for global DNS load balancing, see What is > Traffic Manager.
+Your end-to-end scenarios may benefit from combining these solutions.

 Why use Standard Load Balancer?

 Standard Load Balancer enables you to scale your applications and create high availability for small scale deployments to large and complex multi-zone architectures.

 Review the table below for an overview of the differences between Standard Load Balancer and Basic Load Balancer:

 |Back-end pool size||Supports up to 1000 instances.||Supports up to 100 instances.|